Middle Eastern-Style Lamb Pizza

-The pizza is built on a foundation of whole-grain naan, an Indian-style flatbread, which I was delighted to find at my local Sprouts Farmers Market.
-The naan gets topped with a savory, just-so-spicy blend of onions, ground lamb, Middle Eastern spices, and diced tomatoes.
+The pizza is inspired by the flavors of Central Asia and the Middle East.
+It’s built on a foundation of whole-grain naan, a flatbread, which I was delighted to find at my local Sprouts Farmers Market.
+The naan gets topped with a savory, just-so-spicy blend of onions, ground lamb, spices, and diced tomatoes.
 The lamb, also sold at Sprouts, adds so much richness and depth to the pizza, very little cheese is required to round out the pie.
 Fresh mint and quick pickled red onions make a bright finish.

 With summer coming, I figured this was a good one to do on the grill.
 The high heat of a barbecue can emulate that of a pizza oven, and thus cooks the pizza quickly with a crisp crust.
 Not to worry, though, if grilling isn’t your thing (or you happen to be making this in January instead of July).
 It can be done successfully in the oven, too,

 Side Note: If you are as fond of pizza as I am, you might find other recipes that grab your eye by heading here.

 Spicy Lamb Pizza on Naan with Mint and Pickled Onions